stefan-hoeck/idris2-digest/docs/Core.md

   backends support additional support files besides the hard-coded ones.
   In addition, the `data` subdirectories in all resolved package directories will be added to this list (see `Idris.Package.addDeps`).

+## TTC Files

+Elaborated terms are stored by Idris as build artifacts in binary format.
+This is, in general, what is stored when installing a package.
+Advantages are that terms and declarations need not be re-elaborated when loading them from files, plus generating and reading binary data can be a lot faster than human readable text.
+Here are the key modules involved:

+Important note: Whenever the TTC format or the type of information generated by the compiler changes, constant `Core.Binary.ttcVersion` has to be updated as described in its doc string to make sure we do not try to read outdated `.ttc` files with later versions of the compiler.

+* `Core.Binary.Prims`: This provides interface `TTC` (type theory code) for converting Idris values from and to binary representation.
+This involves a mutable buffer to which data is written, that keeps track of its current position and is resized (by doubling its length) if there is too little space.

+  A couple of implementations of `TTC` for a couple of core Idris data types is also provided.
+* `Core.TTC`: `TTC` implementations for TT `Term`s, compiled expressions (`CExp`) and definitions (`CDef`), global definitions (`GlobalDef`) plus many utility implementations.
+* `Core.Binary`: Defines private record `TTCFile` containing all the pieces of information that are written in binary form into a `.ttc` file.
+Function `readFromTTC` is used to read a module's content from a `.ttc` file add add the declarations found in there to the current context.
+Likewise, function `writeToTTC` writes stuff from a source file (that's currently in the context) to a `.ttc` file.
+* `TTImp.TTImp.TTC`: `TTC` implementations for TTImp declarations and terms.
+* `Core.Context.TTC`: A tiny module providing a `TTC` implementation for `Core.Context.BuiltinType`.
+* `Idris.Syntax.TTC`: `TTC` implementations for `SyntaxInfo` and related types.